 Free point of sale software?
-Isn’t that like Sasquatch or the Loch Ness Monster?
-Like things only children and crazy people believe?
+Isn’t that like the Sasquatch or the Loch Ness Monster?
+Things only children and crazy people believe?

 Guess what?
 It’s NOT a myth.